Great Western Bancorp Inc. (GWB) Just Got Our Attention

 Sponsored

-The average price from analysts is $36.00, which is $2.83 above the current price.
-GWB currently public float of 54.97M and currently shorts hold a 3.43% ratio of that float.
-Today, the average trading volume of GWB was 352.64K shares.
+GWB currently public float of 54.97M and currently shorts hold a 4.03% ratio of that float.
+Today, the average trading volume of GWB was 419.64K shares.

 GWB’s Market Performance

-GWB stocks went down by -6.75% for the week, with a monthly jump of 1.09% and a quarterly performance of -2.65%, while its annual performance rate touched 46.21%.
-The volatility ratio for the week stands at 5.07% while the volatility levels for the past 30 days are set at 3.09% for Great Western Bancorp Inc..
-The simple moving average for the period of the last 20 days is -9.16% for GWB stocks with a simple moving average of -2.46% for the last 200 days.
+GWB stocks went down by -3.27% for the week, with a monthly drop of -7.87% and a quarterly performance of -9.23%, while its annual performance rate touched 30.75%.
+The volatility ratio for the week stands at 5.16% while the volatility levels for the past 30 days are set at 3.50% for Great Western Bancorp Inc..
+The simple moving average for the period of the last 20 days is -11.81% for GWB stocks with a simple moving average of -5.98% for the last 200 days.

 Analysts’ Opinion of GWB